NGC 7253

 NGC 7253 is a pair of spiral galaxies in the constellation Pegasus.
 It was discovered by the German-British astronomer Albert Marth on 9 September 1863.
 It is listed in Halton Arp's Atlas of Peculiar Galaxies as Arp 278, as an example of gravitationally interacting galaxies.

 Of the pair, the galaxy to the north is known individually as NGC 7253A.
 Its velocity relative to the cosmic microwave background is 4,235 ± 24 km/s, which corresponds to a Hubble distance of 62.5 ± 4.4 Mpc (~204 million light-years).
 The other galaxy in the pair is known individually as NGC 7253B.
 Its velocity relative to the cosmic microwave background is 4,165 ± 24 km/s, which corresponds to a Hubble distance of 61.4 ± 4.3 Mpc (~200 million light-years).

 With a surface brightness equal to 14.06 Mag/arcsec^{2}, NGC 7253B can be described as a low surface brightness galaxy.

-According to the Simbad database, NGC 7253 is a candidate for the title of active galaxy nucleus.
+NGC 7253 has a possible active galactic nucleus, i.e. it has a compact region at the center of a galaxy that emits a significant amount of energy across the electromagnetic spectrum, with characteristics indicating that this luminosity is not produced by the stars.

+Supernova

 One supernova has been observed in NGC 7253B: SN 2002jg (Type Ia, mag.
 17) was discovered by Mike Schwartz and LOTOSS (Lick Observatory and Tenagra Observatory Supernova Searches) on 23 November 2002.